 The Anthropology Department at Macalester College requires that all students conducting research in conjunction with an anthropology course and all students affiliated with the Anthropology Department (majors and minors) conducting independent study research adhere to the ethical guidelines put forth by the American Anthropological Association or the American Association of Physical Anthropologists depending on the nature of the research to be undertaken.
 Students anticipating such research should familiarize themselves with and adhere to these guidelines in their entirety.
 The full text of these guidelines is available as follows:

-- American Anthropological Association Code of Ethics
+- American Anthropological Association Principles of Professional Responsibility

 - American Anthropological Association Statement on Ethnography and Institutional Review Boards